Ryouh/Feats-Revisited/Feats.md

 ### Dwarven Stubbornness

 When set your mind to something there is nothing that can change your mind and most of the times people are to tiered to argue with you for long.
-You gain the following benefits:

 * You gain advantage on Persuasion checks to haggle.
 * You can sell Items for 75% of their original price.